opsschool/curriculum/soft_skills.rst

 so try to use their tools when possible to avoid small issues that can cause frustration to the people you are trying to persuade.

-Building a basic budget includes institutional knowledge.
+Building a basic budget requires institutional knowledge.
 How is employee labor computed?
 You need to understand what income you have and where it comes from?
 Are any employees billable to other projects?
 You may have a flat budgetary structure with a single cost center for all labor or you may have multiple cost centers.
 Is there any income that has special restrictions?
 How do you purchase things such as parts, services, software, contractor services?
 Do you have to account for overages or money not spent at the end of the fiscal year?

 Generally organizations have financial people who can provide reports for various cost centers.
 If operations fits neatly within one or more